-According to the latest news out on November 11 OPEC+ is talking about extending cuts for 3-6 months.
+According to the latest news on November 11, OPEC+ is talking about extending cuts for 3-6 months.

 What’s the present production cut deal?

-At present OPEC have agreed a production quota of 21.8mln bpd and are due to relax these to 23mln bpd next year.
+At present, OPEC has agreed on a production quota of 21.8mln bpd and is due to relax these to 23mln bpd next year.
 Libya, Iran and Venezuela are all excluded from the deal.

 Three reasons OPEC+ may struggle to balance the market even with cuts?

 It may be very difficult as a number of countries are bringing or will bring production back to the market.

 Libyan oil production was reported to exceed 1.2mln bpd on November 13.
 They are said to be ready to comply with quotas when/if they hit +1.6mln bpd.
 This is a quicker-than-expected return to production by Libya, so they may hit 1.6mln bpd sooner rather than later.

 Iran could return to the oil market if the Biden administration takes a more dovish approach to the Iran nuclear deal.
 Their current level of production is around 0.5 mln bpd.
 However, when the deal was in place it stood higher at 2mln bpd.
 If Iran turns on the taps, that makes it harder for OPEC+ again.

 Iraq.
 Although OPEC production compliance was reported at 101% for October, Iraq may struggle to keep production quotas as it funds 97% of its state budget through its oil.